SEKOIA-IO/documentation/docs/integration/develop_integration/overview.md

 #### Step 3.
 Homologate your custom format in the Sekoia catalog (optional)

-You have developed a custom format and would like Sekoia to perform maintenance of this custom format, you can request an homologation.
-Once homologated, the custom format will integrate the public catalog of Sekoia.
+If you have created a new format and want Sekoia to manage its maintenance, you can request homologation for your custom format.
+Once approved, the format will be added to Sekoia's public catalog.

 !!! info
     To homologate your custom format, you will need to contribute through our Github repository